Changing The Culture 2023

 Location: SFU-Vancouver at Harbour Centre, 515 W. Hastings Street, Vancouver, Canada

 As in past years, registration for this event is free, but we ask you to complete the registration using the button on this page.
-N.B.
-You will have to register for an account on that website to complete the registration process.
-Please register by Tuesday May 16th.
+Please register by Tuesday May 14th.

 Conference Program